 What To Put On A Breakfast Board

 Thick-Cut Bacon.
-Like who doesn’t like bacon?
-Because crispy bacon screams breakfast, and we added a little twist to it.
+Who doesn’t like bacon?
+Because crispy bacon screams breakfast, we added a little twist to it.

 Mini Pancakes + Syrup.
 Because when pancakes with maple syrup are on the breakfast menu, people will come running!